arch-go/arch-go/README.md

 | foo.*.bar       | Package should start with _foo_, and ends with _bar_, and can have only one level between them. (for example _foo/bar_ and _foo/ok/bar_, but no _foo/test/blah/bar_)  |

 ## Threshold configuration
-Current version supports threshold configuration for compliance rate.
+Current version supports threshold configuration for compliance and coverage rate.
+By default both limits are set to 100%.

 ### Compliance rate threshold
 Represents how much the compliance level of the module is considering all the rules defined in the `arch-go.yml` file.
 For example, if there are 4 rules and the module meets 3 of them, then its compliance level will be 75%.